 CONCACAF: CONCACAF stands for The Confederation of North, Central American and Caribbean Association Football.
 This is one of 6 FIFA governing bodies that contains 41 members from the nations and territories in North America, Central America, and the Caribbean.

 Consolation Match: A consolation match or a third-place game is a game played between the two losing teams in the semi-finals of a tournament.
 The winner takes third place in the tournament.

-Corner: A corner or corner kick is a set piece in the game of soccer when a player will kick the ball from the ground in the corner of the field.
-A corner is awarded when the ball goes over the goal line and the defending team was the last to touch the ball.
+Corner: A corner or corner kick is a set piece in the game of soccer when a player kicks the ball from the ground in the corner of the field.
+A corner is awarded when the ball goes over the goal line, and the defending team is the last to touch the ball.

 Corner Flags: The corner flags are the flags that mark the corners of the soccer field.
 It must measure at least 5 feet high (1.5 meters) and must not be removed for the duration of the game.

 Corner Kick: See “Corner”

 Counterattack: See “Break”

 Cover: Cover is when one player will take the place of another player on their team who is out of position.
 They will see the gap left by the other player and cover their position until they can get back.